 Working with its database of more than 1.2 million logos dating back to 1884, Emblemetric examines patterns in design over time and across industries, including those related to the births of new styles, deaths of old trends, color use, and geography.

 Emblemetric offers custom research services to branding, identity, and graphic design specialists, as well as to organizations concerned with their graphic identity.
-Contact us at info@Emblemetric.com for more information.
+Email info@Emblemetric.com for more information.

 Emblemetric is produced by James I. Bowie, PhD and is based on his research on logo design and its strategic importance to organizations.
-He has written about logo design for BusinessWeek, Slate, AIGA Voice, Fast Company, Brand New, and The Alcalde.
+He has written about logo design for BusinessWeek, Slate, AIGA Voice, Fast Company, Brand New, Texas Monthly, and The Alcalde.
 He is a contributor to Quipsologies and served on the Arizona State Quarter Commission.

 What they’re saying about Emblemetric: